Creamy Baked Potato Soup that is full of cheese, onion, sour cream and bacon. This hearty soup is perfect for cold winter days!

 What kind of potatoes are good for soup?

 Side note…we like to leave just a little bit of peel on the potatoes.
 They are about 80% peeled, but I like just that little bit of peel on the potatoes in the soup.
-The kids don’t mind it either!
+This type of potato is also good in chicken potato soup.

 How do you make potato soup?